.NET MAUI vs Flutter: Full comparison, performance, and use cases

 What is Flutter?

 Flutter is Google’s open-source UI toolkit that enables developers to create visually rich, natively compiled applications for mobile, web, and desktop from a single Dart codebase.
 Launched in 2017, Flutter has quickly become the most widely adopted cross-platform framework, appreciated for its expressive UI capabilities and fast development cycles.
-Unlike .NET MAUI, Flutter utilizes its rendering engine to draw widgets, enabling highly customizable and consistent UIs across platforms.
+Unlike .NET MAUI, Flutter uses its own rendering engine to draw widgets, enabling highly customisable and consistent UIs across platforms.

 Key features

-Flutter’s core strength lies in its widget-based architecture, which gives developers granular control over every pixel on the screen.
-The framework’s “hot reload” feature enables instant code changes and real-time UI updates, significantly accelerating development and experimentation.
-Flutter supports iOS, Android, web, Windows, macOS, and Linux (with varying degrees of maturity) and comes with a vast ecosystem of packages and plugins for everything from analytics to payments.
+Flutter’s core strength lies in its widget-based architecture, which gives developers granular control over every pixel.
+The framework’s hot reload enables instant code changes and real-time UI updates.
+Flutter supports iOS, Android, web, Windows, macOS, and Linux (with varying degrees of maturity) and comes with a vast ecosystem of packages and plugins.

 Pros and cons